umeshparth/ML-Assignment-1/README.md

 ### Reduce Noise
 Random or irrelevant data can result in unpredictable situations that are different from what we expected, which is known as noise.
-Lets correct the AirBags data as mentione in the code.
+Lets correct the AirBags data as mention in the code.

 **_Code_**